danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ## Image processing: Fetching, Loading and Display

 The following source code of this chapter is a snippet from *nag* showing the web API's logic of request and response: requested data passes via a Web API and then Google returns the corresponding data using the key syntax `loadJSON()`.
 The major differences of using JSON between this and the previous chapter is that the JSON file is not located in your computer but in the Internet instead.
+As such, the data is generated dynamically in near real-time.
 Secondly, the JSON file is in much complex data and organizational structure.

 [RUNME](https://editor.p5js.org/siusoon/present/rhSDlokun)

 ![ch8_2](ch8_2.gif)
+[OSP: need smaller the image size]

 *Figure 8.2: The manipulation of Warhol flowers*